 I have met and explored new visual artists Adejoke Tugbiyele and Olushola A. Cole.
 I created community with my fellow Sisters in Crime in the NYC/Tri-State chapter including authors Cathi Stoler and Ursula Renee, and Amazon Kindle Singles Writers at a great party Amazon hosted for us; writers Gordon Haber and Harris Sockel, #WeNeedDiverseBooks editor Vivian Lee and arts curator Amanda Shapiro were just a few of the inspiring like minds and tireless souls making change in this world through hard arts work.

-Finally here, I have begun to celebrate myself just a bit; last Tuesday I saw my first hardback real copy of Solemn while I went to visit my agent Albert Zuckerman in his office at Writers House.
-Since I am away from home I have mail directed to a friend here, so she had received my first hot-off-the-press copy but I had not seen it yet.
+Since I am away from home I have mail directed to a friend here, so she had received my first hot-off-the-press copy of Solemn but I had not seen it yet.
 And the beautiful women at Calabar Imports and Women Writers of the Diaspora conversation series, longstanding pillars of Harlem and supporters of the arts, surprised me with chance to do my first book party in this miraculous place I will always love so much.
 I am truly grateful to owner Atim Annette Otom and series leader Celesti Colds Fecher for the love.

 And then, of course, there is Prince.
 His passing was text-messaged to me early on that Thursday morning by friends I did not believe.
 But after one too many cars drove past with a Prince song blaring from their stereos, I decided to look into it.
 I was heartbroken for my family in Kankakee, Illinois; we do not have the pace, heights, whirlwinds and flurries of the big cities to drown out the harsh realities of life.
 For us, the stars truly were real stars meant to be bigger than life so we could get through it.